+In October 1997, the Agency issued convertible capital appreciation bonds and capital appreciation bonds.
 In May 2011, bondholders consented to amending the master indentures and approved a supplemental indenture to amend certain terms of \$430 million of the convertible capital appreciation bonds (Restructured Bonds) that had maturity dates in 2018, 2020, 2022, 2023, and 2024.
-The primary change in terms for these bonds was to extend the originally scheduled maturity dates to 2037, 2038, 2040, 2041, and 2042, respectively.
+The primary change in terms for these bonds was to extend the originally scheduled maturity dates to 2037, 2038.
+2040, 2041, and 2042, respectively.
 The Restructured Bonds ceased to bear interest on July 15, 2011 and a 10-year accretion period through July 15, 2021 began during which interest on the bonds was scheduled to accrue at the same rates, ranging from 5.65% to 5.75% compounded semiannually, as had applied prior to the amendment.
 Commencing January 15, 2022, interest on the accreted value of the bonds was scheduled to be payable semiannually.
 The bonds were scheduled to mature in annual installments from January 15, 2037 to 2042, subject to early redemption from mandatory sinking fund payments beginning January 15, 2037 by payment of accrued interest and principal with no premium.
-In connection with the 2014 transaction described below, the terms of the Restructured Bonds were amended to provide for interest rates that range from 5.90% to 6.00%; adjusted maturity dates that range from January 15, 2038 to 2046; and an increase of \$12,400 in the aggregate maturity value, to \$768,700.
+In connection with the 2014 transaction described below, the terms of the Restructured Bonds were amended to provide for interest rates that range from 5.90% to 6.00%; adjusted maturity dates that range from January 15, 2038 to 2046; and an increase of \$12,400, in the aggregate maturity value, to \$768.700.

-In November 2014, the Agency issued \$1,098,850 of Series 2014 Senior Lien Current Interest Toll Road Refunding Revenue Bonds (2014 Senior Bonds) and \$293,910 of Junior Lien Current Interest Toll Road Refunding Revenue Bonds (2014 Junior Bonds) (collectively, the 2014 Bonds); the proceeds of the issuance were used to refund the outstanding balances of the 1993 bonds, at par value plus accrued interest; the 1997 current interest bonds, at par value plus accrued interest; the 1997 convertible capital appreciation bonds that had not been amended as described above, at par value plus accrued interest and a redemption premium of 1.0%; and a portion of the 1997 capital appreciation bonds, at accreted value of \$400,000 plus a redemption premium of \$109,326.
+In November 2014, the Agency issued \$1,098,850 of Series 2014 Senior Lien Current Interest Toll Road Refunding Revenue Bonds (2014 Senior Bonds) and \$293,910 of Junior Lien Current Interest Toll Road Refunding Revenue Bonds (2014 Junior Bonds) (collectively, the 2014 Bonds); the proceeds of the issuance were used to refund the certain outstanding bonds.

-As a result of this transaction, the ultimate maturity of the Agency's long-term debt obligations was extended from 2042 to 2050.
 The reacquisition price of the refunded bonds exceeded their net carrying amount by \$111,826; this amount is considered a deferred loss for accounting purposes, and is being amortized through 2036, the remaining period during which the refunded bonds were scheduled to be repaid.
-In addition, the Agency incurred other transaction costs of \$16,982, which were recorded as expense.
 The 2014 Bonds were issued at a premium of \$78,347, which is being amortized over the life of the bonds.
-In connection with this transaction, total scheduled debt service payments increased by \$793,761, and the Agency realized an economic gain (as measured by the difference in present value of the scheduled debt service payments on the old and new debt) of approximately \$44 million.

-The 2014 Senior Bonds are scheduled to mature in installments from January 2016 through January 2050, and interest is payable semiannually at 5.00%.
+The 2014 Senior Bonds are scheduled to mature in installments through January 2050, and interest is payable semiannually at 5.00%.
 The 2014 Junior Bonds are scheduled to mature in installments from January 2037 through January 2049, and interest is payable semiannually at 5.25%.
-The 2014 Senior Bonds scheduled to mature after 2028 and the 2014 Junior Bonds are subject to early redemption on or after January 15, 2025, at the option of the Agency, by payment of principal and accrued interest.
+The 2014 Senior Bonds are scheduled to mature after 2028, and the 2014 Junior Bonds are subject to early redemption on or after January 15, 2025, at the option of the Agency, by payment of principal and accrued interest.

 The 1997 convertible capital appreciation bonds not amended by the supplemental indenture accrued interest at rates ranging from 5.60% to 5.75% compounded semiannually, through January 15, 2007.
-Interest was payable semiannually based on accreted value of the bonds on that date.
-The bonds were scheduled to mature in installments during 2016, 2017, 2019, and 2021.
-The bonds were subject to early redemption, at the option of the Agency, beginning January 15, 2014 by payment of accrued interest, principal, and a premium of up to 2.00%.
+Interest is payable semiannually based on accreted value of the bonds on that date.
+The remaining outstanding bonds are scheduled to mature in installments through 2021, but are subject to early redemption, at the option of the Agency, beginning January 15, 2014, by payment of accrued interest, principal, and a premium of up to 2.00%.